tarantool/doc/doc/2.2/book/box/box_space.rst

       vinyl TREE indexes.
     * **number**: integers between -9223372036854775808 and 18446744073709551615,
-      single-precision floating point numbers, or double-precision floating point numbers.
+      single-precision floating point numbers, or double-precision floating point numbers, or exact numbers.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
     * **boolean**: true or false.
+Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
+    * **decimal**: exact number returned from a function in the :ref:`decimal <decimal>` module.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
     * **varbinary**: any set of octets, up to the :ref:`maximum length
       <limitations_bytes_in_index_key>`.
 Legal in
       memtx TREE or HASH indexes, and in vinyl TREE indexes.